mighty-gerbils/gerbil/doc/guide/intro.md

 root of your source hierarchy when you don't need a custom prelude and use a directory structure that mimics your logical package structure.

+Note that you can also place `package:` and `prelude:` declarations at the top of your module; this is something you might encounter in older gerbil code or things with special requirements.

 ### Library Relative Module Paths

-As of `Gerbil v0.16-DEV-196-g41214a5`, you can use the dot notation to import library modules using a relative path within a library.
+You can use the dot notation to import library modules using a relative path.
 Within a library module `:A/B/C/D`, an import of `./E` will resolve to `:A/B/C/E`, while an import of `../E` will resolve to `:A/B/E`.
 Upwards traversals can be nested, so `../../E` will resolve to `:A/E`.
 Downwards traversals are also possible, so `../../E/G` will resolve to